Extracurriculars

 Contra Costa Television is a full time county cable station and a part time production studio created to provide Contra Costa residents with quality information and educational programming.
 CCTV is seeking dedicated, self-motivated individuals to help with various tasks.
 Interested interns should be willing to undertake station grunt work including tape logging, duplication, organization, and data entry.
 Depending on experience, additional camera work, production, graphics, and editing are a possibility.

-Job: East Bay Regional Park Visitor Center Aide, listing open until filled
+JOB: East Bay Regional Park Visitor Center Aide, listing open until filled

 Visitor Center Aides provide public information in a park visitor center and surrounding parklands.
 These positions are designed for those considering a career in environmental education, natural history, cultural history, or park professions while supplementing their current coursework in natural science and/or cultural history.
 Must be 15.5 or older.
 Apply here.